 To be clear, the tight end (TE) is one of the offensive linemen positions.
 They’re often described as “hybrids” because they combine the tackle’s ability to pull and block defense players during traps, sweeps, and screens, but they can also receive the ball and split out, just like a wide receiver.

 Simply put, a tight end can is a sturdy blocker who is also eligible to receive the ball.
 When all the receivers are covered, the tight end is there to assist the quarterback.

 Here’s the list of the current tight ends in the NFL.

 The Tight End’s Role

-To have a better understanding of what the tight end can do in those two roles, blocking and receiving, let’s take a look at the way this player interacts with other offensive linemen, namely: the tackles, the wide receiver, the fullback, and the halfback or tailback.
+To better understand what the tight end can do in those two roles, blocking and receiving, let’s look at how this player interacts with other offensive linemen, namely: the tackles, the wide receiver, the fullback, and the halfback or tailback.

 Tackle, Fullback, and Tight End – The Off-tackle Course